-Permanent Rotation is a new series where producers, DJs, and musicians share the albums that have inspired them.
-First up, South Africa-born, Berlin-based Lakuti – a beloved DJ, producer, label head, radio host, and promoter, who has charmed audiences worldwide with her deep, uplifting selections and infectious energy.
+Permanent Rotation is a new series in which producers, DJs, and musicians go deep on the albums that have inspired them.
+First up, South Africa-born, Berlin-based Lakuti — a beloved DJ, producer, label head, radio host, and promoter, who has charmed audiences worldwide with her deep, uplifting selections and infectious energy.

 Lakuti, born Lerato Khathi, is a precious diamond of the electronic music scene.
 She recently appeared at Marble Bar in Detroit, playing back-to-back alongside her equally esteemed wife Tama Sumo, laying down soulful house records as the sun dipped.
 After their set, she sat on the edge of the stage as the party continued, just taking it all in.
 A great big glorious grin never left her face as she watched the dancers in front of her, radiating the same kind of positivity that she imparts in her DJ sets.

 For Khathi, sharing emotions through music is what DJing is all about, and it was with zero hesitation that she was able to name the record that has had the most impact on her: Another Side by Fingers Inc., released on Jack Trax in 1988.

 The first, and only, record by the great Chicagoan trio of Larry Heard, Robert Owens, and Ron Wilson – an album that is considered to be the first full-length house LP – will always have a special place in Khathi’s heart.
 She remembers hearing ‘Can You Feel It’ for the first fateful time at 4th World nightclub in Johannesburg during the early ’90s.

 “I always say to my U.S. friends that 4th World was as important to us as Music Box was to Chicago or The Loft was to New York City,” she shares.
 “This is where it all kind of came together and began for me.
 My mind was blown by all this new music, including Fingers Inc. and all of Larry Heard’s productions.”